Winning Isn't Enough

 Last night people across the country stood up to the Trump administration's relentless attacks on our civil rights and humanity.

-Voters successfully flipped the House of Representatives and elected a record number of women, people of color, young people, members of the LGBTQI community, Muslims and Native Americans.
+Voters successfully flipped the House of Representatives and elected a record number of women, people of color, young people, members of the LGBTQIA+ community, Muslims and Indigenous people.
 That's the good news.